lesiak/snippets-of-knowledge/AWS.md

 ## EFS
 - [How Amazon EFS works](https://docs.aws.amazon.com/efs/latest/ug/how-it-works.html)
 - [Replicating file systems](https://docs.aws.amazon.com/efs/latest/ug/efs-replication.html)
+  > After the initial replication is finished, Amazon EFS maintains a Recovery Point Objective (RPO) of 15 minutes for most file systems.
+However, if the source file system has files that change very frequently and has either more than 100 million files or files that are larger than 100 GB, replication may take longer than 15 minutes.
+  - Cross-region replication is supported
 - [Managing file system storage](https://docs.aws.amazon.com/efs/latest/ug/lifecycle-management-efs.html)
   > Lifecycle policies:
   > - Transition into IA